Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

 \subsection{Causal structures of interest}

 Placebo treatments and outcomes, perfect or imperfect, are defined by the role they play in some causal model.
-We employ directed acyclic graphs (DAGs) \citep{Pearl1995} to commnunicate these roles.
+We employ directed acyclic graphs (DAGs) \citep{Pearl1995} to label these roles.
 Figure \ref{f_simple_dags} shows simple structures with ``perfect'' placebo treatments ($P$) and placebo outcomes ($N$).
-It is notable that placebo treatments and outcomes can look very similar in their causal role; indeed Figure \ref{f_simple_dags}(a) and (b) are mirror images, replacing the role of $P$ with $N$.
-We explore such ambiguities in the context of a broader set of cases provided in Section ~\ref{taxonomy}.
+Placebo treatments and outcomes can look very similar in their causal role; indeed Figure \ref{f_simple_dags}(a) and (b) are mirror images, replacing the role of $P$ with $N$.
+We explore such ambiguities in the context of a broader set of cases in the Online Supplement.
 To call a placebo ``imperfect'' is to allow for an additional causal effect, and so always implies an additional edge in the causal structure.
 For example, Figure~\ref{f_simple_dags}(c) adds the $D \to N$ edge to Figure \ref{f_simple_dags}(a), while Figure~\ref{f_simple_dags}(d) adds the $P\to Y$ edge to Figure \ref{f_simple_dags}(b).